sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 image-description: "From Illustriertes Prachtwerk sämtlicher Tauben-rassen (ca. 1906) by E. Schachtzabel"
 ---

 Heritability remains one of the core concepts in quantitative genetics.
-It is actually quite easy to build a model to estimate the heritability of a quantitative trait, provided one knows the familial relationships between individuals in the sample.
-This is called the variance-components method, and is described below.
+A number of methods for estimating heritability have been proposed, but these days the most commonly used method is variance-components decomposition.
+This method is actually is quite straightforward, and is described below

-As explained nicely in this article[<sup>1</sup>], the total (or phenotypic) variance of a trait has both genetic and environmental components:
+As explained in this article[<sup>1</sup>], the total (or phenotypic) variance of a trait has both genetic and environmental components:

 [<sup>1</sup>]: https://doi.org/10.1038/nrg2322 "Visscher, P. M., Hill, W. G., & Wray, N. R. (2008).
 Heritability in the genomics era — concepts and misconceptions.
 Nature Reviews Genetics, 9(4), 255–266."